gabrielfs7/udemy-docker-mastery/README.md

 #### DNS Round Robin

-We can 2 or more containers responding to the same DNS.
+We can have 2 or more containers responding to the same DNS.
 It is a technique used by many companies to balance their farm of servers.

 - Since Docker Engine 1.11 it is possible to have containers under a network